p14n/events-unbundled/readme.md

 Note there is also a 'fifth project' in the [unit test](functions/test/core_test.clj) of the functions.
 This is really important; the essential logic can be tested very simply and very quickly.

 ### The pattern
-The pattern has been codified as [protocols](shell/src/common/protocol.clj), but this will translate to any language.
+The pattern has been codified as [protocols](components/common/src/common/base/protocol.cljc) (with implementations as [types](components/common-clj/src/common/protocol.clj)), but this will translate to any language.
 I'm calling this the LOW pattern - lookup, operate, write.
 #### Handler
 ```
 (defprotocol IHandler